Prthmesh6/Fastest-In-Memory-Database-in-Golang/README.md

 </div>

 1) This database works superfast since it is InMemory Database.
 As it is InMemory, server crash can cause data loss.
 But as I love to solve such problems I have added logic which avoid data loss
+2) For Parsing UnParsing the data we haven't used JSON, we have used [RESP](https://redis.io/docs/reference/protocol-spec/) that is Redis serialization protocol specification you can read more about it on Redis Website, I have implemented it in code.
+3) We are storing our data to disk also as we should have backup